jonathan-chaytor/liquid-sky/README.md

 # liquid-sky
-Web app for baby feeding.
+Mobile web app for recording baby feeding, created for training.

+# Requirements
+Built with Node.js and React on Meteor